smol-ai/ainews-web-2025/src/content/issues/25-10-07-gemini-cua.md

 description: >-
-  **Google DeepMind** released a new **Gemini 2.5 Computer Use model** for browser and Android UI control, evaluated by Browserbase. **OpenAI** showcased **GPT-5 Pro**, new SDKs, and tools like Codex and AgentKit at Dev Day, emphasizing agentic app development and workflow orchestration debates.
-  **Google DeepMind's CodeMender** automates security patching for large codebases, while **Microsoft's Agent Framework** offers an open-source SDK for multi-agent enterprise systems.
-Educational initiatives include **Andrew Ng's Agentic AI course** and **LlamaIndex's** code-first orchestration workflows.
-  Open models like **GLM-4.6** from Zhipu feature large-scale MoE architectures.
+  **Google DeepMind** released a new **Gemini 2.5 Computer Use model** for browser and Android UI control, evaluated by Browserbase. **OpenAI** showcased **GPT-5 Pro**, new developer tools including **Codex** with Slack integration, and agent-building SDKs at Dev Day. **Google DeepMind's CodeMender** automates security patching for large codebases. **Microsoft** introduced an open-source **Agent Framework** for multi-agent enterprise systems.
+AI community discussions highlight agent orchestration, program synthesis, and UI control advancements. **GLM-4.6** update from Zhipu features a large Mixture-of-Experts model with 355B parameters.
 companies:
   - google-deepmind
   - openai